Diffusion Beats Autoregressive in Data-Constrained Settings: Method

 \subsection{Scaling Framework in Data-Constrained Settings}

-Classical scaling laws, such as those proposed by \citep{kaplan2020scaling,hoffmann2022chinchilla}, model validation loss as a function of total parameters ($N$) and training tokens ($D$), assuming all data is unique.
-These laws have been instrumental in guiding compute-optimal training of language models.
-However, this assumption becomes unrealistic as the community approaches the limits of high-quality text data available on the internet.
+Classical scaling laws, such as those proposed by \citep{kaplan2020scaling,hoffmann2022chinchilla}, model validation loss as a function of total parameters ($N$) and training tokens ($D$), assuming all data is unique that is single epoch regime.

-To address this, Muennighoff \etal \cite{muennighoff2023scaling} extend the Chinchilla framework to explicitly account for repeated data — a common necessity in data-constrained regimes.
+Muennighoff \etal \cite{muennighoff2023scaling} extend the Chinchilla framework to explicitly account for repeated data — a common necessity in data-constrained regimes.
 They show that repeating training data beyond a few epochs yields diminishing returns and propose a new scaling law that incorporates the decaying utility of repeated tokens.